Skip to main content

 Marine recreation

-British Columbia is world famous for its rugged Pacific coastline, which features a diverse selection of beaches, inlets, and islands.
-The B.C.
-Coast is a paradise for boating, swimming, diving, and coastal hiking.
+British Columbia is world famous for its rugged Pacific coastline, a paradise of beaches, inlets, and islands.
+The B.C. coast offers a wealth of recreational opportunities including boating, sailing, paddling, fishing, swimming, diving, and marine-accessible camping.

-With its complex ecosystems and unique habitats, the B.C. coast also offers extraordinary opportunities for wildlife viewing.
-Northern Orcas and humpback whales can often be seen, as can dolphins, seals, and a variety of seabirds.
+With its complex ecosystems and unique habitats, British Columbia’s coast also offers extraordinary opportunities for marine wildlife viewing.
+You may spot northern orcas, humpback whales as well as dolphins, seals, and a wide variety of seabirds.

-Marine areas are especially ecologically and culturally sensitive.
-For tips on how to enjoy safe and responsible aquatic adventures, see our marine visitor guide.
+Marine areas are ecologically and culturally sensitive.
+For practical tips on safe and responsible aquatic adventures, see our marine visitor guide.

 Marine Recreation Action Plan